 The University of Sussex is located in Brighton, a friendly city by the sea that could have been designed for students.
 Brash, buzzing, and lively all year round, Brighton is an eccentric, tolerant, and cosmopolitan place.
-The Sussex campus is a refreshing contrast, set in open parkland, with an excellent range of social and academic facilities.
-The International Summer School provides an opportunity to meet and study with people from different countries and cultures and take a variety of classes.
-The Sussex International Office oversees the International Summer School program and works closely with students to ensure an excellent experience.
+The award-winning green campus is a refreshing contrast, set in South Downs National Park, with an excellent range of social and academic facilities.
+The University of Sussex Summer School provides an opportunity to meet and study with people from different countries and cultures and take a variety of classes.
+The Sussex Summer Programmes team oversees the University of Sussex Summer School program and works closely with students to ensure an excellent experience.

 The course(s) also satisfy(ies) the Experiential Learning Requirement for the General Studies requirement.

 Grades count toward an Elon GPA.

 Study abroad courses may not be taken on an audit or pass/fail basis, regardless of the host institution's policy.

 Students are required to arrive on/by the first day of the program and be in attendance until the final day.
 Consult the program calendar for complete details.
 Students are responsible for making their own flight arrangements and for getting themselves from the airport to the University of Sussex in Brighton.